appscode/blog/content/post/comparing-stash-and-kubestash/index.md

 If you are not using Stash, then just [install KubeStash](https://kubestash.com/docs/v2024.3.16/setup/install/kubestash/).

-> It is recommended to use KubeStash over Stash.
+> It is recommended to use `KubeStash` if you are looking for a cloud-native data backup and recovery solution for Kubernetes workloads.

 ### Upcoming Features in KubeStash

 The following features are planned to incorporate into KubeStash in future releases.
-- Backup Verification
+- Support Backup Verification which will support automatic verification of backed up data, verification of subset of the sessions, verification of after every few backups, triggering backup verification manually, and application specific verification logic.
-- Support for creating backups across Multiple Backends
+- Support for creating backups across Multiple Backends for same session.
-- Support for multi-level restore
+- Support for multi-level restore.
+For example, deploy the application first, then restore data into it.
-- Implement new addons according to the users requirements
+- Implement new addons according to the further requirements.

 ### Support